Level/level/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## v3

+No breaking changes to the `level` API.

+This is an upgrade to `leveldown@^3.0.0` which is based on `abstract-leveldown@~4.0.0` which in turn contains breaking changes to [`.batch()`](https://github.com/Level/abstract-leveldown/commit/a2621ad70571f6ade9d2be42632ece042e068805).
+Though this is negated by `levelup`, we decided to release a new major version in the event of dependents reaching down into `db.db`.

 ## v2

 No breaking changes to the `level` API.